oemof/tespy/docs/tespy_modules/components.rst

 -------------------------

 All parameters of components are objects of a :code:`DataContainer` class.
-The data container for component parameters it is called :code:`ComponentProperties`, :code:`ComponentCharacteristics` for component characteristics and :code:`ComponentCharacteristicMaps` for characteristic maps.
+The data container for component parameters is called :code:`ComponentProperties`, :code:`ComponentCharacteristics` for component characteristics, and :code:`ComponentCharacteristicMaps` for characteristic maps.
 The main purpose of having a data container for the parameters (instead of pure numbers), is added flexibility for the user.
 There are different ways for you to specify and access component parameters.